Dowry Square

-Dowry Square is in the Hotwells area of Bristol.
+Dowry Square is a square and green space in the Hotwells area of Bristol, England.

 It was laid out in 1727 by George Tully and building continued until 1750.
 The houses are three-storeyed with attics, simply detailed and with channelled pilasters to the party walls.

 In 1799 Dr Thomas Beddoes opened a laboratory in Dowry Square as the Pneumatic Institution where he worked with Sir Humphry Davy.

 Architecture

-Many of the buildings have been designated by English Heritage as grade II* or II listed buildings.
+Many of the buildings have been designated as Grade II* or Grade II listed.